-If a child is physically disabled make sure he/she has a fire escape plan for all frequently visited locations—home, school, church, friends’ homes, etc. 28 Make sure there are designated adults (more than one) who will be able to help the child exit the building.
-29
+If a child is physically disabled make sure he/she has a fire escape plan for all frequently visited locations such as home, school, church, friends’ homes, etc. Make sure there are designated adults (more than one) who will be able to help the child exit the building.

 Practice stop, drop and roll with the child.
-If the child is wheelchair bound or uses a walker or crutches, make sure he/she can safely lock the device, slide to the ground and roll back and forth to smother flames, in case his/her hair or clothing catches on fire.
-30
+If the child uses a wheelchair, walker, or crutches, make sure he/she can safely lock the device, slide to the ground and roll back and forth to smother flames, in case his/her hair or clothing catches on fire.

 Like people with physical disabilities, people with cognitive impairments are at a high risk of death or injury during a fire.
 Similarly, the best way for them to protect themselves or for their caregivers to protect them is through prevention.

 Many home fires start in the kitchen.
-Depending on the severity of a person’s cognitive impairment, it may be best to avoid cooking.31 If a person with cognitive impairments is active in the kitchen it’s important that certain safety precautions are always followed (and that, if necessary, a caregiver monitors them):
+Depending on the severity of a person’s cognitive impairment, it may be best to avoid open flame or surface heating elements.
+If a person with cognitive impairments is active in the kitchen it’s important that certain safety precautions are always followed (and that, if necessary, a caregiver monitors them):